arcadeJHS/lnurl-quests/README.md

 ```

 ## Claim reward flow
-Basically, a complete success flow is something like the one depicted in the picture:
+Basically, a complete and successful reward flow starts with the user asking to validate a solution, and ends with the user receiving the payment:

 ![sequence diagram][1]